 Contract length: 6 months

-Location: Goma, North Kivu, DRC with travel in eastern DRC
+Location: Goma, North Kivu, DRC with in-country travel

 Due to the urgency of the vacancy, screening and interviews will commence immediately and the candidate can be selected at any stage before the closing date.